IBMStreams/streamsx.documentation/docs/4.1/messaging/kafka-operators-getting-started.markdown

 ## Information to Collect
 Once you have your Kafka server (or servers) set up, you will need their hostnames and listener ports.
 You can find them in your configuration file for each server (default is server.properties):

+[Sam:  Please specify where the properties file can be found.]

 ~~~~~~
 # The port the socket server listens on
 port=9092